ProgrammingHero1/B8A12-The-Final-Effort/Readme.md

  - assignment12_category_0018 has small updates in requirement <b>A user can create only one shop at a time</b>, Check the requirement again from this repository
  - assignment12_category_0007 has small updates in the requirement, recheck the requirement from this repository
  - assignment12_category_0007 has small updates in requirement 13, recheck the requirement from this repository.
- - assignment12_category_0008 has small updates in requirement, Check the requirement again from this repository
+ - assignment12_category_0008 has small updates in requirement, Check the requirement again from this repository (updated bonus part)
  - assignment12_category_0010 has small updates in requirement 8, Check the requirement again from this repository
  - assignment12_category_0006 has small updates in requirement, Check the requirement again from this repository